Python : Dijkstra's Shortest Path

 8. Update the DICTIONARY with the new pair < adjacent_node, distance [ adjacent_node ] >

-Below data structures are used for storing the graph before running Dijkstra’s algorithm
+Data structures shown below are used for storing the graph before running Dijkstra’s algorithm

 Adjacency List : List of pairs of adjacent nodes and their corresponding weights in the graph.